 As you can see, an order for specific performance is largely left up to the discretion of the courts.
 The second requirement is meant to ensure that the other party (the plaintiff) also has performed or will perform its obligations as specified by the contract.

 The best time to hire an attorney typically is before you are faced with a legal action, since lawyers are trained to help clients avoid such legal vulnerabilities.
 But if you or your business has been named in a contract breach lawsuit, or you need to file such a suit, it's in your best interests to work with an attorney.
-Find a business and commercial law attorney near you if you need assistance.
+You can get started today with a free legal evaluation of your case.